 READ ALSO: Hon.
 Onyema inspects road projects in Ogbaru

 The IGP report categorically showed that the allegations against Dr Oliver Nnamdi Umeh was cooked up to tarnish his image and destroy his medical reputation as good Children’s Clinic in and around Onitsha.

-www.odogwublog.com reported in October 2015, four years ago, that a baby girl’s ear was allegedly cut off in that hospital for ritual purposes and the report found space in some online and conventional media as alleged by Mr Igwe Solomon, father of the dead child whose body was mutilated.
+www.odogwublog.com reported in October 2015, four years ago, that a baby girl’s ear was allegedly mutilated in that hospital for ritual purposes and the report found space in some online and conventional media as alleged by Mr Igwe Solomon, father of the dead child.

-The media reports were without obtaining the side of the Medical Director, Dr Oliver Nnamdi Umeh even though reporters claimed he was unreachable as at press time then.
+The media reports did not obtain the side of the Medical Director, Dr Oliver Nnamdi Umeh, even though reporters claimed he was unreachable as at press time then.
 He was still in shock of such allegedly happening in his hospital.
-He was equally not on duty when all these happened, though he is the owner.
+He was equally not on duty when it all happened, though he was the owner.
 He got undue press reportage.

 The array of petitions to the police and the Ministry of Health Anambra State painted a picture of someone trying to sustain the narrative that the accused was guilty despite ongoing police investigation.

 Second petition went to IGP, DIG Umuahia, DSS, Governor’s wife, Ebonyi NMA, Director of Medical Services, Anambra state who searched up for Dr Umeh’s file, kept a copy in his file and tried severally to invite Mr Igwe to show up and authenticate his petition but he never showed up.
 It was referred as frivolous petition and Dr Umeh asked to go after visiting Awka severally on invitation of the Director Medical services.